-"Cost" and "BDC" are two words that do not go together, though they seem to be common within the auto industry.
+"Cost" and "BDC" are two words that do not go together

-Where Dealer Principals, GM’s and BDC managers are scratching their heads trying to figure out how a “Business Development Center” could be costing the dealer money.
-There could be hidden costs that you are unaware of all of which can decrease the bottom line.
+Where Dealer Principals, GM’s and BDC managers are scratching their heads trying to figure out how a “Business Development Center” could be costing the dealer money, there could be hidden costs that they’re unaware of all of which can decrease the bottom line.

 Here are some of the most common overlooked costs associated with the BDC: